City Hall registration

 - Original birth certificate or original legalised true copy of the birth certificate (not older than six months) If your birth certificate was not issued in the Dutch, English, French or German language, you will also need to submit a sworn translation.
 Additional stamps, from the government of the country which issued the birth certificate, might be required.
 In order to confirm which legalisation you are required to have, you must contact the Dutch Embassy or Consulate in your own country.
 Please check https://www.netherlandsandyou.nl to find details of your local Embassy or Consulate.

-- Proof of civil status only in case you are married, divorced or a widow(er)
+- Proof of civil status only in case you are married, divorced or a widow(er).
+In Venlo it’s always necessary to bring a proof of civil status.

 - Rental agreement for the room in the Netherlands